-Jodie Whittaker is reportedly set to step down from Doctor Who after the next series.
+Jodie Whittaker is reportedly set to step down from Doctor Who after specials in 2022.

-Doctor Who recently aired a one-off festive special with a new series due to start on BBC One later in 2021.
+Doctor Who last aired a one-off festive special at Christmas with a new series due to start on BBC One later in 2021.

 Jodie made her debut as the Thirteenth Doctor in 2017's Christmas special.
 She's appeared in three full series since, including the upcoming run.